 This guided directory system has been called a very cleverly designed website.
-The American Wood Council, the Canadian Wood Council, and the Building Material Reuse Association work together to publish this custom guided-directory which covers North America.
+The American Wood Council, the Canadian Wood Council, and Build Reuse work together to publish this custom guided-directory which covers North America.
 Reusewood.org helps contractors, manufacturers, composters, and others understand how wood can be reused and recycled.

 Norm has followed a passion for natural conservation through successful careers as a teacher, in National Park management, and as a director of a UN Biosphere reserve.